beshu-tech/readonlyrest-docs/kibana.md

 $ bin/kibana-plugin install "https://api.beshu.tech/download/kbn?edition=kbn_universal&email=<your_email_address>"
 ```

-If you want to download the latest version of plugin for a specific version of Kibana, then use query parameter esVersion to specify your required Kibana version.
+If you want to download the latest version of the plugin for a specific version of Kibana, then use the query parameter `esVersion` to specify your required Kibana version.

 ```bash
 $ bin/kibana-plugin install "https://api.beshu.tech/download/kbn?edition=kbn_universal&esVersion=7.6.1&email=<your_email_address>"

 ```

-If you want to download an older version of plugin for a specific version of Elasticsearch, then use query parameter `pluginVersion` along with `esVersion`.
+If you want to download an older version of the plugin for a specific version of Elasticsearch, then use the query parameter `pluginVersion` along with `esVersion`.
 Please note that you can only go so far back with plugin versions.
 [Let us know](https://readonlyrest.com/contact) if you can't download a specific one.

 ```bash
 $ bin/kibana-plugin install "https://api.beshu.tech/download/kbn?edition=kbn_universal&esVersion=8.6.0&pluginVersion=1.46.0&email=<your_email_address>"